ayartsev7/terse-mock/README.md

 ## And more
 Some of minor features are listed below.
 See project [tests](https://github.com/ayartsev7/terse-mock/tree/main/tests) for the rest of features and examples.
 ### Alternative way of setting mock values
 Besides setup tuples there is another way of passing mock return values: initialization object.
-This option is well suited for [module mocks](#module-mocks)
+This option is well suited for [module mocks](#module-mocks).
 ```javascript
 test('two ways of setting mock values', () => {
   // ARRANGE